mactul/powermake/documentation.md

 #### powermake.shared_linkers.SharedLinker

-There is 11 predefined shared linkers, that can be instanciated exactly like [powermake.compilers.Compiler](#powermakecompilerscompiler).
+There is 11 predefined shared linkers, that can be instantiated exactly like [powermake.compilers.Compiler](#powermakecompilerscompiler).
 ```py
 powermake.shared_linkers.SharedLinkerGNU
 powermake.shared_linkers.SharedLinkerLD